aj-das/aj-das-recipe-ratings-predictor/README.md

 ### Imputation

-The parsed nutrition columns had missing values.
-I used median imputation via `SimpleImputer` in a pipeline to handle missing data.
+The parsed nutrition columns had missing values, so I used median imputation via `SimpleImputer` to handle missing data.

 #### Protein Distribution Before and After Imputation
 <iframe src="assets/protein_before.html" width="800" height="400" frameborder="0"></iframe>
 <iframe src="assets/protein_after.html" width="800" height="400" frameborder="0"></iframe>

-The overall shape of distribution was preserved by filling in missing protein values with the median.
-This stablized the model performance without dropping rows and not introducing outliers.
+The overall shape of the distribution was preserved by filling in missing protein values with the median.
+This stabilized the model performance without dropping rows and not introducing outliers.

 ## Framing a Prediction Problem